Step 3: Responding to a formal grievance

 - absence

-- mental health issues arising
+- mental health problems arising

-- existing mental health issues getting worse
+- existing mental health problems getting worse

 The employer should follow the formal grievance procedure in the same way.